litmus-zhang/Project-1/README.md

 ### Install Frontend dependencies(only needed if you want to view or work on the frontend)
 cd client

 yarn install

-## Pull latest changes and push changes to repo
+## Pull latest changes and push changes to repo(make sure your in Project-1 directory)

 ### Always pull before making changes
 git pull origin